After the SAGE Information Session. What is the next step?

 The majority of Scripps students find that one semester away is the appropriate length of time and ensures graduation on schedule.
 Depending on their major and senior thesis requirements, as well as campus leadership responsibilities and commitments to a sport or student organization, most students find that one semester away works best.

-Students who wish to study away for more than one semester must petition the Committee on Study Abroad by the fall petition deadline, with the exception of approved programs designated as year-long only – LSE, or Oxford.
+Students who wish to study away for more than one semester must petition the Committee on Study Abroad by the fall petition deadline, with the exception of two approved programs designated as year-long only – the London School of Economics and Political Science and Oxford.
 More than one semester away requires a compelling academic rationale.
 Petitioning to be in a different location each semester requires that there be an academic link between the two experiences, not simply to study in two places, or for two majors.
 It is also important to check the program dates and visa requirements for the two countries to ensure that the combination and sequence of the two programs is feasible.
 Many governments require that student visa applicants be present in their country of origin in order to apply for the necessary visa.
 There is also a limited period when the visa application can be submitted (not more than 90 days prior to arrival in the host country).
 In some cases, study in a different country each semester is not logistically feasible.

 Petition guidelines are available in the SAGE office.
-The deadline to apply for more than one semester away is the last Monday of October for programs the following academic year.
+The deadline to apply for more than one semester away is the last Monday of October of this academic year for programs the following academic year.
 Petitions for two semesters will not be accepted after the October deadline – there are no exceptions and no extensions of this deadline.

 No, actually there are differences in what can be achieved on different programs.
 Reflect on the type of educational experience that will best meet your academic goals.
-Program options tend to fall into one of the models below, although some programs may include a mix of two of the models described below.
-No one model is necessarily better than the other but certain models may be more appropriate to your academic and personal requirements than another.
+Program options tend to fall into one of the models below, although some programs may cross over between models No one model is necessarily better than the other but certain models may be more appropriate to your academic and personal requirements than another.
 Finding a match to the right program model can be more important than choosing the location.

 ~ Community-based model:

 - These programs typically include experiential components in addition to the time in a classroom.
-The coursework is often focused around a specific theme, e.g. environmental policy and resource management; global health; human rights and social justice; or arts and culture to name a few.
-Participation is with a small group of 15-25 US American students who take a required set of classes specific to the program.
+The coursework is often focused around a specific theme, e.g. climate change or sustainabilty; public health; human rights and social justice; or arts and culture to name a few.
+Participation is with a small group of 15-25 students from US colleges and universities who take a required set of classes specific to the program.

-- As one of their courses, students pursue a research project/internship of their own choosing that is relevant and appropriate to the culture/location.
+- As one of their courses, students pursue a research project or internship of their own choosing on a topic that is relevant and appropriate to the culture/location.
 The grade is based on a substantial paper and a presentation on the research completed during the independent study period.

 - Housing is typically in home stays.
-These programs often include travel to different parts of the host country so there may be an urban home stay as well as one in a more rural setting.
+These programs often include travel to different parts of the host country or to two countries and there may be an urban home stay as well as one in a more rural setting.
 Other housing during travel may be in hostels, small hotels or local student housing.
 Students should expect a commute of up to 45 minutes by public transportation in urban locations, or a half hour walk during the rural home stay.

 - Students become members of the community through volunteer and other activities and are well integrated into the local culture through their home stays, interacting with all generational levels, not just with college-aged peers.